BETTER ENGLISH

 LEARN SOME ENGLISH SLANG AND COLLOQUIAL EXPRESSIONS

-Dead from the neck upwards
+Dead from the neck upwards: stupid.

 e.g. Don’t follow his example; he’s dead from the neck upwards.